 Ishii was an activist in groups of Western-style artists and was the editor of the art and literary magazine Myojo (Morning Star) and a co-founder of the magazine Heitan (1905-6).
 In July 1904, Ishii published Yamamoto Kanae's (1882-1946) print Fisherman (shown below).
-Fisherman was called a "revolutionary step" by Ishii because Kanae had personally done all of the work in producing a print from his own design, as opposed to the long-established practice in which the functions of artists were presumed to be distinct from those of artisans, i.e. the artist did the design and relied upon artisan carvers and printers, generally working for a publisher, to produce the final print.1
+Fisherman was called a "revolutionary step" by Ishii because Kanae had personally done all the work in producing

 From 1907 to 1910 Hakutei co-founded and was chief editor of the magazine Hosun, where many of his paintings were published in reproduction and where his ideas on the development of Japanese art were put forward.
-He went to Europe in 1910.
-On his return in 1912 he continued his prints series Twelve Views of Tokyo (see below), begun in 1910.
-Ishii wrote extensively on the European art scene and his experiences, reporting on the Fauve, Futurist, and Cubist exhibits he viewed overseas, as well as on Kandinsky and the Blauer Reiter group.4
+He also took part in the literary group Pan no kai, formed in 1909, which "tried to emulate the atmosphere of artists gathering in Parisian cafes."6 He went to Europe in 1910 and lived in Paris from 1911 to 1912.7 On his return in 1912 he continued his prints series Twelve Views of Tokyo (see below), begun in 1910.
+Ishii wrote extensively on the European art scene and his experiences, reporting on the Fauve, Futurist, and Cubist exhibits he viewed overseas, as well as on Kandinsky and the Blauer Reiter group.8

 In 1915, Hakutei contributed a number of portraits of kabuki actors to Shin Nigao Magazine .
 (See prints IHL Cat. #243 and #256.)

 The fact that Hakutei did not participate in the founding of the Japanese Creative Print Association in 1918 suggests his interest had returned firmly to painting, where it remained.
 He went again to Europe in 1923-25.